Songs Without Words: Music

 The eight volumes of Songs Without Words, each consisting of six songs (Lieder), were written at various points throughout Mendelssohn's life and published separately.
 The piano became increasingly popular in Europe during the early nineteenth century, when it became a standard item in many middle-class households.
-The pieces are within the grasp of pianists of various abilities and this undoubtedly contributed to their popularity.
-This great popularity has caused many critics to under-rate their musical value.
+The pieces are accessible to pianists of various abilities.

 The first volume was published by Novello in London (1832) as Original Melodies for the Pianoforte, but the later volumes used the title Songs Without Words.

 The works were part of the Romantic tradition of writing short lyrical pieces for the piano, although the specific concept of "Songs Without Words" was new.
 Mendelssohn's sister Fanny wrote a number of similar pieces (though not so entitled) and, according to some music historians, she may have helped inspire the concept.
 The title Song Without Words seems to have been Felix Mendelssohn's own invention.
 In 1828, Fanny wrote in a letter "My birthday was celebrated very nicely ...
 Felix has given me a 'song without words' for my album (he has lately written several beautiful ones)."